UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/armature.rst

 ***************

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_ArmatureSensor`.
+   See the Python reference of this logic brick in :class:`SCA_ArmatureSensor`.

 The *Armature Sensor* is used to detect changes in values of an IK solver.